 I cannot begin to describe the pride that I feel as an educator whenever I witness writers at any level realize their potential and thrive to learn as much as they can when it comes to their writing abilities.
 That is why I am excited to introduce to you the Indiana Writing Project and what it means to be a part of this amazing family.

 As an organization, IWP has served teachers, schools, and students in central Indiana for the past 30 years.
 To learn more about IWP, jump on over to the About Us page, where you will find all you need to know about this close-knit writing community.
-Once you find yourself captivated by our mission to promote the best possible writing instruction in all levels of education, peruse all of the workshops, inservice training, and other professional development services that we offer.
+Once you find yourself captivated by our mission to promote the best possible writing instruction in all levels of education, peruse all of the professional development services that we offer.